 4. Check Your Sound Quality

 Poor sound is another big distraction that gets in the way of your presentation you’re selling remotely.
-Depending on the device, your default microphone and speakers might make your voice sound garbled, tinny, or far away.
+Your default microphone and speakers might make your voice sound garbled, tinny, or far away, depending on the device.
 Thankfully, sound quality can be greatly improved with a few minor upgrades.

 One way to reduce background noise and improve sound quality is by using headphones with a built-in microphone.
 Headphones also prevent your meeting attendees from hearing your email and Slack notifications (in case you forgot to turn those off).